EUGENE, OR PICK UP ONLY - Dijon (Lamb) - 16.5 oz Jars: Case of (9) frozen meals

 Our location in the Willamette Valley of Oregon permeates deep within our roots and our food.
 The beautiful farms and distributors that surround us are both people and planet focused.
 They allow us to produce some of the highest quality and most sustainably sourced food in the nation.

-DURING THE WINTER, EXPRESS SHIPMENTS WILL BE SENT OUT ON *ONLY MONDAYS AND TUESDAYS*TO AVOID WEEKEND DELAYS.
+EXPRESS SHIPMENTS WILL BE SENT OUT ON *ONLY MONDAYS AND TUESDAYS*TO AVOID WEEKEND DELAYS.

 Deadline for Express orders is Tuesday at 12:30pm PT.
 Shipments placed after this time will be shipped out on the following Monday.
 This is to ensure there are no shipping delays over the weekend.